PyCav/server/server_setup_guide.md

 	chmod a+rxw -R /home/public
 	```

-2. Now we need to install JupyterHub, Docker and all the required dependencies.
-To do this run the following commands
+2. Now you need to install JupyterHub, Docker and all of the required dependencies.
+To do this run the following commands.

 	```bash
 	apt-get -y install docker.io